-With respect to industrial simulation users, the Corporation continues its mission to sell products under its own brand and under the brand of Original Equipment Manufacturers (OEM), integrators and resellers, and to tailor products to the specific requests of OEMs so as to penetrate new sub-markets.
+With respect to industrial simulation users, the Corporation continues to fulfil its mission to sell products under its own banner and OEM brands while leveraging a network of integrators and resellers.
+It is also adapting its products to address specific requests of manufacturers and OEMs to tap into new markets.